ranyitz/rules-manager/README.md

 1. Create a `rules-manager.json` file if it doesn't exist
 2. Add the rule to the configuration
-3. Install the rule to your Cursor IDE
+3. Install the rule to `.cursor/rules/`

-After installation, open Cursor and ask for coding help.
+After installation, open Cursor and ask it to do something.
 Your AI assistant will respond with pirate-themed coding advice.

 ## Security Note

-To prevent [prompt-injection](https://en.wikipedia.org/wiki/Prompt_injection) risks, use only packages from trusted sources.
+To prevent [prompt-injection](https://en.wikipedia.org/wiki/Prompt_injection), use only packages from trusted sources.

 ## Configuration